osugodbless/cloud-resume-challenge/README.md

 ## Architecture

 The architectural diagram below explains how different services and tools used for this project connect with each other.
+Please zoom out to view clearly.

 ![cloud-resume-challenge-architecture](img/cloud-resume-challenge-architecture.png)